So you want to learn how to hit draws and fades.

-If you’re really into practicing, it may be a great thing to know the in-depth mechanics to know how to hit draws and fades.
+If you’re really into practice, it may be a great thing to know the in-depth mechanics on how to hit draws and fades.
 Most of us aren’t, because we have these things called lives.
 Family responsibilities, job responsibilities… we just don’t have the time.

 So how are you going to learn how to hit draws and fades?
 When you read this, you’ll probably facepalm yourself, but that’s OK… just because something seems simple AFTER the fact, doesn’t mean it was that way before you found out.

 Remember, I’m here to not just make fun of you and myself (as well as try to work in sci-fi references when I can)… I’m here to help!